-- Physiological needs – This includes having a place to work, regular monthly salary, comfortable working environment and essential facilities (such as a tea/coffee making facilities).
+- Physiological needs – This includes having a place to work, a regular monthly salary, a comfortable working environment and essential facilities (such as tea/coffee-making facilities).

 - Safety needs – These needs include having formal contracts of employment as well as benefits such as a pension scheme and sick pay.
 There should also be an emphasis on health and safety in the working environment.

 - Social needs – Managing an employee’s social needs can usually be done through promoting group working across teams, departments and different levels, as well as encouraging team building through social activities.
-But, with many of us working from home this can be tricky.
-Make use of communication tools like Microsoft Teams, Skype or Zoom so employees can socialise and collaborate with each other and make sure management are having regular meetings and catch-ups with their team.
-Don’t forget to take some time out to have fun as a team too, from the classic online quiz to a bake-along, there are many options out there for a virtual get together!
+However, with many of us working from home, this can be tricky.
+Make use of communication tools like Microsoft Teams, Skype or Zoom so employees can socialise and collaborate with each other.
+Additionally, ensure senior managers are having regular meetings and catch-ups with their team.
+Don’t forget to take some time out to have fun as a team too.
+From the classic online quiz to a bake-along, there are many options out there for a virtual get-together!

 The image below also highlights how the Hierarchy of Needs can work in an organisation.

-It is also worth noting that employees will default to their lowest level needs if their higher level needs are no longer being satisfied, for example, in an economic downturn employees will also focus on compensation, safety, or stability concerns.
+It is also worth noting that employees will default to their lowest-level needs if their higher-level needs are no longer being satisfied; for example, in our current cost-of-living crisis, employees will also focus on compensation, safety, or stability concerns.

-Maslow also introduced the idea that our needs constantly change: as one need is met then so we desire the level above it.
-The pay rise we received last year ago won’t motivate us for the next five years, the recognition award we were presented with two years ago won’t satisfy our current needs for appreciation, and the training course we did three years ago won’t satisfy our need to be learning new skills and knowledge now.
+Maslow also introduced the idea that our needs constantly change: as one need is met, we desire the level above it.
+The pay rise we received last year ago won’t motivate us for the next five years, the recognition award we were presented with two years ago won’t satisfy our current needs for appreciation, and the training course we did three years ago won’t fulfil our need to be learning new skills and knowledge now.